A smaller text A normal text A larger text

 • consents in writing to an extended deadline.

-You will receive a notice in your CFB Portal account if the deadline to complete the DAR and/or FAR is extended for any reason.
+You will receive a notice in the Message Center of your CFB Portal account if the deadline to complete the DAR and/or FAR is extended for any reason.
 If the delay is caused by a late or inadequate response by your campaign, the deadline is extended until an adequate response is received.
 If the CFB asks for and your campaign grants additional time to complete the audit, the deadline will be extended for the number of days agreed upon.
 If the CFB grants your request for an extension, the deadline will be extended for the number of days agreed upon.

 SEE ALSO...